junliu724515/org-analyzer/messages/data-dictionary.generate.md

 # flags.username.summary

 Specifies a username to retrieve all objects that a given user can read from profile and permission set assignments.

+# flags.process-batch-size.summary

+Specifies the batch size to process SObjects.
+Default is 100.